-Before recommending COVID-19 vaccination for children, scientists conducted clinical trials.
-The FDA gave the Pfizer-BioNTech COVID-19 vaccine emergency authorization to use in children ages 5-15 years old and full approval to use in people ages 16 years and older.
+Before recommending COVID-19 vaccination for children, scientists conducted clinical trials and determined that they met the FDA's safety and effectiveness standards.
 Learn more about the process of developing, authorizing, and approving COVID-19 vaccines.

 COVID-19 vaccines are being monitored for safety with the most comprehensive and intense safety monitoring program in U.S. history.
-CDC monitors the safety of all COVID-19 vaccines after the vaccines are authorized or approved for use, including the risk of rare conditions including myocarditis in children ages 5 through 11 years.
+CDC monitors the safety of all COVID-19 vaccines after the vaccines are authorized or approved for use, including the risk of rare conditions including myocarditis in children.

 - Your child may get a COVID-19 vaccine and other vaccines, including the flu vaccine, at the same time.